Aftermath (2024 American film): Production

 The film is directed by Patrick Lussier and written by Nathan Graham Davis.
 It was produced by Brian Pitt, Lucas Jarach and Tim Sullivan for Voltage Pictures.

 The script was first written in September 2011.
 By January 2012 Davis had written the fourth draft and according to several professional writers it was ready to be sent out to managers.
 By April 2012 the production company Millar/Gough Ink came aboard with a plan to take it to major studios.
 Adi Shankar 'optioned' the screenplay, but after a year the option ran out.

 In June 2021 the script was 'dusted off', so to speak - to quote Davis' website, 'I spent about 8 hours tweaking a few lines and updated the tech and pop culture references so it wouldn’t feel dated, and then I shipped it off to that website.
 It earned itself an 8.'.
 Jeff Belkin picked up the script in August 2021 and sent it to Timothy C. Sullivan, a freshly-signed producer to Voltage Pictures.
 Consequently the script underwent two rewrites from September to November 2021.
 The producers then realised that Dylan Sprouse could be cast as the lead, so some major changes were made to the script, like changing the age of the lead - Eric in the script - and his daughter, which became his sister.
 On the 1st January 2022 he turned in his final draft, and after eleven years the film was greenlit.
 By May there were two passes from the director, Patrick Lussier, and the film went into production.

 The cast is led by Dylan Sprouse, Mason Gooding, Dichen Lachman, Megan Stott, Kevin Chapman and Will Lyman.
 The cast also includes Derek K. Moore, Jason Armani Martinez, Daniel Rios Jr. and Ashley Pynn.

 Principal photography took place in Boston, Massachusetts and had entered post-production by the end of January 2023.
 Former and current military personnel were on the set for filming to act as advisors on the production.

 Release

 The film was distributed by Voltage Pictures and had a limited theatrical release on November 1, 2024.
 It also became available digitally on that date.
 On February 10, 2025, it became available on streaming service Netflix.

+Viewership

+According to data from Showlabs, Aftermath ranked second on Netflix in the United States during the week of 10–16 February 2025.